lbryio/lbry-sdk/lbry/error/README.md

 702 | CurrencyConversion | {message}
 703 | InvalidCurrency | Invalid currency: {currency} is not a supported currency.
 **8xx** | Lbrycrd | **Lbrycrd**
+801 | LbrycrdUnauthorized | Failed to authenticate with lbrycrd.
+Perhaps wrong username or password?
 811 | LbrycrdEventSubscription | Lbrycrd is not publishing '{event}' events.